imscs21/android-TwoStateAdapter/README.md

 ```

 ## Caution
- + If you use custom layout and custom textview id, you have to redefinition canCustomizeTextViewIds methods and  onResetTextViewIds
+ + If you use custom layout and custom textview id, you have to redefine canCustomizeTextViewIds method and  onResetTextViewIds method by overriding each method.
  + If you don`t do this, you will get a NullpointerException.

 ## Sample Picture